Skip to content

 Final Summit Push

-We pressed on after an hour-long break.
+We pressed on after that hour-long break.
 Another hour later, barely a quarter mile further—talk about a grind.
 Right about here, one of our team members got turned around.
 I didn’t see the struggle but one of our guides did.
 He was concerned, and I could understand why.
 It was already 2pm and we still had at least another hour or more to go.
-We were already pushing it for time with a long descent still ahead.
+We were running short on time with a long descent still ahead.

 When signs of struggle are present, the concerns are always about making it down safely.
 We all know that summiting is only half of it—a successful day also means returning safe.
 A hired guide carries that responsibility.
 No one wants to risk someone tripping and falling from exhaustion on the descent, then having to manage an injury as daylight fades.
 This steep, icy section was definitely a no-fall zone.

-I remained focused on moving up La Canaleta, ever so slowly, now counting to three between steps.
+I stayed focused on moving up La Canaleta, ever so slowly, now counting to three between steps with the summit RIGHT THERE!

 What a feat!
 We started just after 5 in the morning and stood on the summit at 4 in the afternoon.